AN 044: Aligning LVDS Clock and Data Signals in Trion Devices

 TX Edge-Aligned

-settings are as follows: - Data rate must be equal to or greater than the maximum toggle rate as stated in the data sheet.
+For the frequency, phase, and clock settings, the data rate must be less than or equal to the maximum toggle rate stated in the device data sheet.

 Example: